masedri/inditex-frontend/README.md

 The project follows the Next.js conventions for file structure, including the `pages` directory for routes, and the `public` directory for static files.
 It also uses Tailwind CSS for styling, which is integrated with Next.js via a custom `_app.js` file.

 Client-side filtering is implemented with the `fetch` API, which retrieves data from a REST API provided by the backend.
-Server-side rendering is achieved with Incremental Static Regeneration (ISR), which allows pages to be regenerated in the background at a specified interval, providing the user with the latest data while maintaining high performance.
+Server-side rendering is achieved with Incremental Static Regeneration (ISR), which allows pages to be regenerated in the background at a specified interval (revalidate), providing the user with the latest data while maintaining high performance.

 The project is written in TypeScript, which provides static type checking and improved code quality.
 Code formatting is enforced with Prettier, and linting with ESLint, using the recommended configuration for Next.js projects.